keptn/lifecycle-toolkit/docs/content/en/docs/implementing/evaluatemetrics.md

   targetServer: "http://prometheus-k8s.monitoring.svc.cluster.local:9090"
 ```

-The `KeptnMetricProvider` resource for a Dynatrace data source
+The `KeptnMetricProvider` resource for a Dynatrace provider
 that uses a secret could look like:

 ```yaml